5 from 27 votes

 Notes

 **Raw flour has been linked to E-Coli.
-In order to protect yourself you may wish to heat treat your flour before using.
+In order to protect yourself, heat treat your flour before using.
 You can follow my instructions here in my edible cookie dough post if you would like to heatproof your flour.

 Cookie dough pops will keep up to a week in an airtight container in the refrigerator.